-Approaches that were developed in the vast majority (81.9%) of studies identified from the literature search comprised only provision of knowledge of symptoms/signs of a given health condition.
-While knowledge acquisition is a precondition for performing symptom appraisal (a given behavior), knowledge alone does not lead to the desired behavior (symptom appraisal)(35).
-For example, in the literature review by Teuschl et al, a discrepancy was observed between the theoretical knowledge of and response to stroke symptoms, with only one-quarter to one-half of the patients who had been educated on stroke signs recognized their symptoms as stroke and in turn responding promptly(90).
-As such, only approaches comprising both provision of the required knowledge and skills and additional components to enable personal, behavioral and environmental factors for symptom appraisal were included in the synthesis.
+in the literature review by Teuschl and Brainin, a discrepancy was observed between the theoretical knowledge of and response to stroke symptoms, with only one-quarter to one-half of the patients who had been educated on stroke signs recognised their symptoms as stroke and in turn responding promptly.90 As such, only approaches comprising both provision of the required knowledge and skills and additional components to enable personal, behavioural and environmental factors for symptom appraisal were included in the synthesis.

-Theories and models present a systematic way of understanding complex issues (including symptom appraisal) by specifying the interrelationships among associated factors, which could provide a holistic framework for developing, implementing and evaluating interventions to address such issues(91).
-In addition to symptom appraisal theories/models, health behavior theories/models were also commonly adopted in the development of approaches identified in the literature.
-Depending on the given health problem and its social context, health behavior theories/models at different levels could be adopted (91).
-Since all of the three main constructs of symptom appraisal (i.e., detection, interpretation and response to symptoms) are influenced by social environment such as access to health resources(92, 93), health behavior theories/models at interpersonal level (SCT) would be more appropriate for use in the context of symptom appraisal and was thus adopted more frequently compared to theories/models at individual/intrapersonal (e.g., HBM and TPB) or community level (e.g., CO and DIT)(67, 69, 70, 73, 74, 76, 78, 79).
-Health behavior theories/models at interpersonal level provide the psychosocial mechanisms through which personal cognitive, behavioral and environmental factors interactively influence a given behavior, while theories/models at individual/intrapersonal level do not address the environment that the person and behavior interact in and theories/models at community level focus more on the engagement of communities (67, 69, 70, 73, 74, 76, 78, 79).
-Multiple theories and models that complement each other are often adopted to quide the development of different components of a given approach.
-This was seen in half of the studies in which theories/models were adopted(42, 44, 46, 57, 60, 64).
-Of note, health behavior and symptom appraisal theories/models were adopted together in 3 of the 4 studies where they were used(42, 60, 64).
+Theories and models present a systematic way of understanding complex issues (including symptom appraisal) by specifying the interrelationships among associated factors, which could provide a holistic framework for developing, implementing and evaluating interventions to address such issues.91 In addition to symptom appraisal theories/models, health behaviour theories/models were also commonly adopted in the development of approaches identified in the literature.
+Depending on the given health problem and its social context, health behaviour theories/models at different levels could be adopted.91 Since all of the three main constructs of symptom appraisal (ie, detection, interpretation and response to symptoms) are influenced by social environment such as access to health resources,^{92 93} health behaviour theories/models at interpersonal level (SCT) would be more appropriate for use in the context of symptom appraisal and was thus adopted more frequently compared with theories/ models at individual/intrapersonal (eg, HBM and TPB) or community level (eg, CO and DIT).66-72 78 Health behaviour theories/models at interpersonal level provide the psychosocial mechanisms through which personal cognitive, behavioural and environmental factors interactively influence a given behaviour, while theories/models at individual/intrapersonal level do not address the environment that the person and behaviour interact in and theories/models at community level focus more on the engagement of communities.^{66-72 78} Multiple theories and models that complement each other are often adopted to guide the development of different components of a given approach.
+This was seen in half of the studies in which theories/models were adopted.^{42 44 46 57 60 64} Of note, health behaviour and symptom appraisal theories/ models were adopted together in three of the four studies where they were used.^{42 60 64}